tristanjahier/chosen-order/README.md

 Download a release package of Chosen Order to get the compiled JavaScript files (development and minified versions are available), or compile the project yourself with Grunt.

-Firstly, import the version corresponding to the framework of your choice:
+First, import the version corresponding to the framework of your choice:

 ```html
 <script type="text/javascript" src="chosen.order.jquery.min.js"></script>